-Barcelona offers an endless check list of attractions, from the awe inspiring architecture and design of La Sagrada Familia to the action packed streets in and around La Rambla.
-But why not taking some time to enjoy top things to do in Barcelona and enjoy them like a local.
+Barcelona offers an endless checklist of attractions, from the awe-inspiring architecture and design of La Sagrada Familia to the action-packed streets in and around La Rambla.
+But why not take some time to enjoy top things to do in Barcelona and enjoy them like a local.

 Eat like a local

 Barcelona’s reputation as a gastronomic mecca sits somewhere near the top of every tourist’s list of reasons for visiting.
-To enjoy top things to do in Barcelona you must taste all it’s flavours.
+To enjoy top things to do in Barcelona you must taste all its flavors.
 Although, there’s much more than patatas bravas on the menu in the Catalan capital.
 Not only influenced by the rest of Spain, but also Italian and to some extent French cuisine, the food culture of Catalonia is very unique.
-Key dishes include traditional stews like suquet and escudella, but the most emblematic of all Catalan foods is the beautifully simplepa amb tomaquet,which literally translates to ‘bread with tomato’.
+Key dishes include traditional stews like suquet and escudella, but the most emblematic of all Catalan foods is the beautifully simple pa amb tomaquet, which literally translates to ‘bread with tomato’.

 Tip: Designed to share traditional Catalan food using family recipes and farm to table produces, our Catalan cooking class might be a perfect way to familiarize yourself with traditional Catalan cooking and to ensure you can satisfy your cravings even once you are back home.

-Feel free to check as well our Tapas food tour in Barcelona, a unique opportunity to taste a whole range of tapas in some of the most authentic venues of the city.
+Feel free to check as well our Barcelona Food Tour, a unique opportunity to taste a whole range of tapas in some of the most authentic venues of the city.

 Get off the beaten path